iabdullah215/CS-225-L/Manuals/Lab.02.md

 ## Task 04:

-Use array in your code.
+Use an array in your code.

 ```bash
 #!/bin/bash